brag4918/image-stitcher/README.md

 # image-stitcher

-A python library and script for stitching multiple images neatly into one image file.
+A python library and exec script for stitching multiple images neatly into one image file.

 ## Overview

 image-stitcher is a python class that makes use of [Pillow][link to pillow] to stitch together multiple images neatly into one image file.

 **ADD IMAGE FOR EXAMPLE HERE**

+## Installation of stitch

+HOW DO I INSTALL STITCH

 ## Examples